-Central Health and Seton have been attempting to negotiate amendments to the Master Agreement and Omnibus Agreement and are currently engaged in a mediation process to facilitate those negotiations.
-Whether Central Health and Seton are able to reach agreements to amend their existing relationship could have an impact to the CCC, including the funding for the CCC.
-Although both parties have been actively engaged in mediation, there is no assurance of a mutually agreeable resolution.
+Central Health and Seton have been discussing possible amendments to the Master Agreement and Omnibus Agreement and are currently engaged in a mediation process to facilitate those discussions.
+Although both parties have been actively engaged in mediation, there is no assurance of any revisions to the Agreements as a result of the mediation process.